RobertL31/fuddly/docs/source/tutorial.rst

    :linenos:

     # Hereunder the chosen fuzzing follow a 2-step approach:
-    # 1- the disruptor tTYPE is called on the seed and starts from the 5th test case
+    # 1- the operator tTYPE is called on the seed and starts from the 5th test case
     # 2- a trailer payload is added at the end of what is generated previsouly

     dp = DataProcess([('tTYPE', UI(deep=True, init=5)),